jltsiren/gcsa2/README.md

   * Low-level interface.
   * Graph navigation operations.
 * Construction parameters
-  * Memory limit, disk space limit.
+  * Split size limit into memory limit and disk space limit.
   * What to do when the limits are exceeded?
 (Index the previous generation or fail.)
+  * Temporary file location.
 * Compilation options
-  * Use 32-bit or 64-bit node identifiers in PathNodes.
+  * Use 32-bit or 64-bit node identifiers in `PathNode`.
 * A paper describing the new algorithmic ideas.

 ## References